Hey Young Chefs!

 Here is the recipe for “Trinity Paste.”

 1 c.
 Trinity (chop mixture of 2 medium onions, 1 medium bell pepper, and two stalks of celery)

 2 tbsp. olive oil

 Hey kid foodies.
 I’d love to hear from you.
 Tweet me!
 I’m @KidChefEliana.
 Send me your questions and ideas, and we’ll connect.
-I’m also elianacooksfanpage on Facebook.
+I also have a Facebook fan page.
 On Instagram and Pinterest, I’m Kid Chef Eliana.
 So, you know where to find me!

 “Kitchen Tips N Tools!”

 According to EverythingPies.com, there are rules as to what makes a pie a pie.

 * First Law of Pies: Pies must have a pastry made from some sort of grain, wheat, rice, cracker or cookie crumbs.
 No pastry, No pie!

 * Second Law of Pies: Pies must be baked in an oven at some time of the process, or pseudo-baked – like no-baked pie custards.
 Pies are not fried, boiled or steamed.

 * Third Law of Pies: A pie shall be baked in some form of a dish – metal, ceramic or glass.